NicKarlovich/oneDNDConversion/doc.md

 * You can now change 1 known cantrip per long rest
 * The number of spells you can prepare is now listed in the wizard leveling table, rather than being based off of your Intelligence Mod + Wizard Level,
     * The scaling overall is generally the same, although sometimes slightly slower than you could theoertically have by rushing INT to 20.
+* You can now use your spellbook as a spellcasting focus

 #### Spell Mastery
 * 18th level feature allowing you to innately cast a few 1st or 2nd level spells